xdeelord24/AI_AGENT_LOCAL/README.md

 - `ddgs` for richer web search answers.
 - `mcp` extras for Model Context Protocol support (see `MCP_INTEGRATION.md`).
 - HuggingFace account/key if you want to set `LLM_PROVIDER=huggingface`.
+- OpenRouter account/key if you want to set `LLM_PROVIDER=openrouter`.

 ---